Sizing from the Smallest Scales: The Mass of the Milky Way: Introduction

 {\it Gaia} has opened a new opportunity to study the distribution and dynamics of the Milky Way satellite population and to constrain the Milky Way's dark matter halo mass.
-Prior to the second data release (DR2) of proper motions from {\it Gaia}, the Milky Way's dark matter halo mass limits were $0.8 - 4.5 \times 10^{12}~\msun$ \citep[e.g.][]{bk13, phelps13, kafle14}.
-Since {\it Gaia} DR2, this mass has been inferred in various ways $-$ from calculating the escape speed from counter-rotating stars in the Galaxy’s outer halo \citep{monari18}; using a scale-free mass estimator involving the density, potential, and anisotropy ($\beta$) of the satellites $-$ galaxies or globular clusters $-$ surrounding the Milky Way \citep{watkins19, fritz20}; comparing phase-space distributions in simulations and semi-analytic models to observed distributions to then infer the mass \citep{patel18, eadie19, li20, cautun20}; calculating the mass within $100$ kpc via a distribution function method then extrapolating total mass \citep{deason20}.
+Prior to the second data release (DR2) of proper motions from {\it Gaia}, the Milky Way's dark matter halo mass limits were $0.8 - 4.5 \times 10^{12}~\msun$ (e.g.~ \citealt{bk13, phelps13, kafle14}, and in particular see Figure $1$ in \citealt{Wang20} for a recent literature summary).
+Since {\it Gaia} DR2, this mass has been inferred in various ways $-$ from calculating the escape speed from counter-rotating stars in the Galaxy’s outer halo \citep{monari18}; using a scale-free mass estimator involving the density, potential, and anisotropy ($\beta$) of the satellites $-$ galaxies or globular clusters $-$ surrounding the Milky Way \citep{watkins19, fritz20}; comparing phase-space distributions in simulations and semi-analytic models to observed distributions to then infer the mass \citep{patel18, eadie19, li20, callingham19}; fitting physically motivated models to the {\it Gaia} DR2 stellar rotation curve \citep{cautun20}; and calculating the mass within $100$ kpc via a distribution function method then extrapolating total mass \citep{deason20}.
 The results of these recent studies range from $M_{200} = 0.7^{+0.11}_{-0.08}-1.55^{+0.64}_{-0.51} \times 10^{12}~\msun$ \citep[respectively]{eadie19, monari18}.
 It is important to note that even within confidence intervals, many of these results do not agree with one another.